Porta Nigra

-The Porta Nigra (Latin for black gate) is a large Roman city gate in Trier, Germany.
-It is today the largest Roman city gate north of the Alps.
-It was designated as part of the Roman Monuments, Cathedral of St Peter and Church of Our Lady in Trier UNESCO World Heritage Site in 1986, because of its testimony to the influence of Trier in the Roman Empire and its unique architecture as both a city gate and a double church.
+The Porta Nigra (Latin for black gate), referred to by locals as Porta, is a large Roman city gate in Trier, Germany.
+It is a UNESCO World Heritage Site.

 The name Porta Nigra originated in the Middle Ages due to the darkened colour of its stone; the original Roman name has not been preserved.
-Locals commonly refer to the Porta Nigra simply as Porta.

 History

 Roman

 The Porta Nigra was built in grey sandstone after 170 AD.
 The original gate consisted of two four-storeyed towers, projecting as near semicircles on the outer side.
 A narrow courtyard separated the two gate openings on either side.
 For unknown reasons, however, the construction of the gate remained unfinished.
 For example, the stones at the northern (outer) side of the gate were never abraded, and the protruding stones would have made it impossible to install movable gates.
 Nonetheless, the gate was used as a town entrance for centuries until the end of the Roman era in Trier.

 In Roman times, the Porta Nigra was part of a system of four city gates, one of which stood at each side of the roughly rectangular Roman city.
 It guarded the northern entry to the Roman city, while the Porta Alba (White Gate) was built in the east, the Porta Media (Middle Gate) in the south, and the Porta Inclyta (Famous Gate) in the west, next to the Roman bridge across the Moselle.
 The gates stood at the ends of the two main streets of the Roman Trier, one of which led north-south and the other east-west.
-Of these gates, only the Porta Nigra still exists today.
+Of these gates, only the Porta Nigra still exists.